-Except for the EV, all of the assets are real physical components that are directly controlled in the experiment.
-The EV with bidirectional-charging was simulated with an identical model for both the emulator and the controller.
-This is equivalent to assuming perfect modeling of the \ac{EV} battery and charging/discharging process.
-These assets are from the NEST demonstrator at Empa in Switzerland \cite{richner2018nest}, as \autoref{fig:nest} shows.
-The hardware is distributed around the research infrastructure, but time-stamped measurements allow us to emulate the actual operation of a prosumer equipped with all the aforementioned assets with the exception of the simulated EV.
-The total power of the whole emulated building is obtained by summing all respective power measurements and adding the simulated EV charging/discharging power.
+All assets, except the \ac{EV}, were real components in the experiment.
+The \ac{EV} with bidirectional charging was simulated with an identical model for both the emulator and the controller.
+This assumes perfect modeling of the \ac{EV} battery and charging/discharging process.
+Physical components are from the NEST demonstrator at Empa in Switzerland \cite{richner2018nest}, as \autoref{fig:nest} shows.
+The hardware was distributed around the research infrastructure.
+The time-stamped measurements allowed emulating the actual operation of a prosumer equipped with all the aforementioned assets.
+The total power of the emulated building combined all power measurements and the simulated \ac{EV} power.